About the Programme

 Bull Mother Farm

-The foundation stock of Holstein-Friesian and Jersey heifers was selected from Denmark and Canada.
-These animals were born from outstanding milk-producing cows and proven sires from these countries.
-All the cows are being bred with superior quality imported frozen semen.
-Recently, Holstein Friesian semen from USA and France was imported for breeding these cows.
-The present herd of bull mothers is homebred stock, which is tested for adaptability to Indian conditions.
-Emphasis is laid on high milk yield, desirable milk fat percentage, type characters and adaptability performance of bull-dams.
-In the year 2019, seven high pedigreed genetic merit bull calves were imported from Germany under National Dairy Plan-I, which is being operated through National Dairy Development Board, Anand.
-The bull calves are selected from the top 15% cows.
-The Bull Mother Farm and Bull Station are operating under a strict disease surveillance monitoring programme and are maintained in disease free status in line with the protocols of the Western Regional Disease Diagnostic Laboratory (RDDL) in Pune, Maharashtra i.e. free from Tuberculosis, John’s disease, Brucellosis, Foot and Mouth disease, Infectious Bovine Rhinotrachitis, Bovine Viral Diarrhoea, Campylobacteriosis and Trichomoniasis.
+Foundation Stock of Holstein-Friesian and Jersey heifers have been selected from Denmark and Canada.
+These animals were born out of excellent milk-producing cows and proven sires from the respective countries.
+The herd was closed down in the year 1975.
+All the cows are bred with imported frozen semen of superior quality and recently, Holstein Friesian semen from USA and France has been imported for breeding these cows.
+The present herd of bull-mothers is homebred stock, which is tested for adaptability to Indian situation.
+Emphasis is placed on high milk yield, desirable milk fat percentage, type characters and adaptability performance of bull dams.
+In addition to this, high-pedigreed genetic merit bull calves have been imported from Germany under National Dairy Plan-I, which is being operated through National Dairy Development Board, Anand.

 Frozen Semen Technology